This Daikon Noodle Soup has got to be one of my favorite noodle soup recipes. It’s easy to make and will definitely make your taste buds happy.

 What is a Daikon?

-The Daikon, is a mild-flavored Japanese radish.
+Daikon is a mild-flavored Japanese radish.
 It’s part of the most popular and delicious recipes in Japanese cuisine.
-This radish is also found on many low carb, gluten-free, vegetarian, vegan, and other popular lifestyle diet recipes.
+This radish is also found in many low-carb, gluten-free, vegetarian, vegan, and other popular lifestyle diet recipes.
 You can buy this in local Asian markets.

 Kitchen Notes and Tips